Special Dietary Needs

 Substitutions are required for students that have:

-- A physical or mental impairment that substatially limits one or more major life activities including eating
+- A physical or mental impairment that substantially limits one or more major life activities including eating

 These conditions meet the definition of “disability” and substitutions prescribed by the licensed physician must be made.